B.C. looks to enact new rules for companies bringing more oil through the province | CBC News

 B.C. looks to enact new rules for companies bringing more oil through the province

+New regulations would require companies like Kinder Morgan to get a new permit to increase oil shipments

-B.C. is asking its highest court to decide if the government has the right to bring in stricter rules for companies looking to ferry more heavy oil through the province.
+B.C. is asking its highest court to decide if the government has the right to bring in stricter rules for companies looking to ferry more heavy oil — like diluted bitumen — through the province.

+That would include crude being brought in and out of the province by way of an expanded pipeline, including Kinder Morgan's expanded project.

-As part of its reference case filed last week, the province is putting draft legislation before the court that would amend the Environmental Protection Act.
+As part of its reference case filed Thursday morning, the province put draft legislation before the court that would amend the Environmental Protection Act with the new regulations.

 The province is essentially asking the B.C.
 Court of Appeal if it has the jurisdiction to bring that draft into reality.